tristanoprofetto/unsupervised-learning/README.md

 # Unsupervised-Learning Implementations
-Applying unsupervised statistical learning techniques to clean datasets...Unsupervised models provide a method of inferencing, detecting patterns, and gaining insight on data which lack a response variable.
+Applying unsupervised statistical learning techniques to clean datasets (Python AND R)...Unsupervised models provide a method of inferencing, detecting patterns, and gaining insight on data which lack a response variable.

 The most commonly used Unsupervised-Learning techniques revolve around **Clustering** and **Dimensionality Reduction**...